kyleect/language-project-template/GETTING_STARTED.md

 Removing this line in [./src/lexer.rs](./src/lexer.rs) and adding token/s for whitespace is also possible.
 It depends on the needs of your language/parsing project.

+## Abstract Syntax Tree (AST)

+The AST is a simplified representation of the original source code.
+It's made up of a tree of nodes.
+Each node having a "type" e.g. statement, expression, module item.
+What node types you choose and how simplified (or abstracted) it is will depend on the needs of your language project.
+Things like comments and whitespace are abstent from the AST.

+The AST, at least in this project, is the first attempt to modal your language's grammar in to something usable in code.

+### What's It Used For?

+ASTs can be used for code generation (IR, bytecode), static analysis, language servers, etc...

 ## Parsing

 Parsing maps lexical tokens in to an abstract syntax tree (AST).
 This is the first stage where the rules of your grammar are exercised and enforced.